 Healthcare may not be the first thing on your mind when you’re planning to move to a new country.
 However, healthcare and the associated costs are an important factor to consider as you grow older.
 Once you move countries, your healthcare plan won’t follow you.
 Luckily, residents of Mexico will have access to both medical insurance plans and solid medical facilities.

 It is important to know ahead of time that most Mexican medical facilities are private institutions.
 You can find health insurance plans from both local and international providers.
-You can even find some banks that offer medical plans.
+There are even some banks that offer medical plans.
 Keep in mind that it becomes more difficult to obtain health insurance after you turn 65, just like in the U.S.

 Do You Have Enough Saved to Retire in Mexico?

-In the U.S., the median retirement account balance is around $87,000, according to the Federal Reserve.
-Meanwhile, retired workers averaged a monthly Social Security benefit of around $1,975 in December 2024.
-With an average cost to retire in Mexico of $30,000 a year, many Americans can retire comfortably by meeting the average retirement savings numbers.
+In the U.S., the median retirement account balance among those ages 55-64 is around $185,000, per the Federal Reserve.
+2 Meanwhile, retired workers averaged a monthly Social Security benefit of around $2,071 in January 2026.
+With a typically lower cost of retirement in Mexico, many Americans can retire comfortably by meeting these averages.

-This is why knowing the kind of lifestyle you want to live in retirement is the first step toward saving for retirement.
+This is why knowing the type of retirement lifestyle you want is the first step toward saving.
 It helps you determine how much and how aggressively you need to save.
 You’ll need to save even more if you want to retire early.

 Retirees in Mexico who are 60 or older and have a resident visa can also take advantage of Mexico’s retirement benefits program, Personas Adultas Mayores.
 This offers savings for healthcare, transportation, hotels and even museums.
 Don’t forget that you can also save easily by shopping at local markets and buying fresh.